pavkovatereza/SQL-project-Maven-pizza-challenge/README.md

 3. The restaurant is expected to receive on average 60 orders per day, with $37.56 as an average price per order, and an average amount of 2.3 pizzas per order.
 The highest recorded amount of pizzas in one order was 28.
 4. The majority of orders have 1-4 pizzas (8k - 3k), the number of orders with more pizzas is dramaticaly decreasing 5 pizzas was ordered only 145 times.
 5. Although the daily average of sold pizzas is comparable for the majority of months, October has the highest daily average of 144 pizzas, and December has the lowest daily average of 131 pizzas per day.
 July has the highest revenue of $72.5k.
-6. The majority of all orders had been placed between 11 am and 11 pm.
+6. The majority of all orders had been placed between 11 and 23.
 There are only 36 orders placed outside this timeframe.
 7. The rush hours of an average day are 12-14 and 17-19.
 8. Large-size pizzas are the favorite with 18.9k pieces sold.
 Small-sized pizzas are the least sold with 14.4k pieces.
 9. The absolute favorite is the small-sized big meat pizza sold for $12 with 1.9k pieces sold and total revenue of $23k.